farmera/sare_grant/study_methods.md

 #### Creating a Spectral Index

-The steps to create a useful spectral index requires working knowledge of a host of input variables along with an understanding of the external environment.
-Vegetation indices intend only to extract reflected light from a crop but in practice many other variables such as soil moisture content, solar angle, camera sensitivity, nadir orientation, and others can alter the final index value.
-The age of a crop itself - i.e. its 'architectural' characteristic - may influence and alter an index.
+Creating a useful spectral index requires working knowledge of a host of input variables along with understanding of the external environment.
+Vegetation indices intend to extract reflected light from plants but in practice many other variables, soil moisture content, solar angle, camera sensitivity, and orientation, may alter the final index value.
+The age of a crop itself - i.e. its 'architectural' characteristic - can influence and alter an index.

 ![](img/ndvi_biology.png)
 ###### Figure 1.
 Mechanics of Light Absorption in Plants